plires/vialplast/wp-content/plugins/woo-variation-swatches/README.txt

 👉 Customize swatches colors, background and border sizes 👉 Automatic updates

 Keeping your plugin updated is crucial for security and stability of your site.
-We update this plugin regularly.
+We try to update our [variation swatches for woocommerce pro](https://wordpress.org/support/topic/the-best-support-ever-thank-you-guys/) plugin regularly.
 You can enable auto update for this swatch plugin directly from your WordPress dashboard.

 👉 Exclusive technical support